biaslab/ForneyLab.jl/docs/src/user-guide.md

 ```

 ## Executing an algorithm
 In section [Specifying a model](@ref) we introduced two main ways to learn from data, namely in an online and in an offline setting.
-We saw that the factor graph has a different structure in each of these cases.
-In this section we will demonstrate how to feed data to an algorithm in each of these settings.
-We will use the same examples we used in section [Online vs. offline learning](@ref).
+We saw that the structure of the factor graph is different in each of these settings.
+In this section we will demonstrate how to feed data to an algorithm in both an online and an offline setting.
+We will use the same examples from section [Online vs. offline learning](@ref).

 ### Online learning
 For convenience, let's reproduce the model specification for the problem of estimating the mean `x` of a Gaussian distributed random variable `y`, where `x` is modelled using another Gaussian distribution with hyperparameters `m` and `v`.
 Let's also generate a belief propagation algorithm for this inference problem like we have seen before.